 2. Different seed each generation

-How to spot it: in your tool’s UI, seed is set to “random,” “−1,” or “auto.”
+How to spot it: in your tool’s UI, seed is set to random, -1, or auto.

 3. Different model / version / sampler

 Switching from SDXL to Flux, or from DPM++ 2M Karras to Euler a, changes the face even at the same seed.
 Most identity drift between sessions traces to a silently updated tool default.
+This bites hard right now: Midjourney made V8.1 the default model on June 11, 2026, so any saved --cref workflow from a V6/V7 prompt will behave differently.
+ChatGPT retired DALL-E 3 on May 12, 2026 and replaced it with gpt-image-2 (ChatGPT Images 2.0), so old DALL-E character tricks no longer apply.

 4. Description focuses on adjectives, not identifying features

 brown eyes, dark hair, small nose describes 30% of humans. single mole below right eye, slightly crooked front tooth, narrow chin, gold septum ring describes one.
-The more unique-identifier-style markers, the more identity locks.
+The more unique-identifier markers, the more identity locks.

 How to spot it: read your description back.
-Does it identify one person or a category?
+Does it identify one person, or a category?

 5. No character LoRA / embedding when you need recurring use